>> Bourbon Basics

 Hot and spicy Bourbons are certainly the first.
 Sometimes this heat comes from the alcohol content, and sometimes it comes from where and how the Bourbon was aged.

 In either case, it can present itself like the capsaicin from a red pepper.
-And like a spicy pepper, that heat can be very enjoyable if surrounded by the right blend of flavours.
+And like a spicy pepper, that heat can be very enjoyable if surrounded by the right blend of flavors.

-If you want to see if you enjoy hot and spicy Bourbons, good ones to try are 1792 Small Batch, Old Weller Antique, and Old Grand-Dad 114 proof.
+If you want to see if you enjoy hot and spicy Bourbons, good ones to try are Old Weller Antique, and Old Grand-Dad 114 proof.

 Floral notes, like honeysuckle or rose petals, often accompany fruity or herbal notes.
 Well- crafted floral Bourbons present floral notes as just one part of a well-balanced whole.